Vaishali785/DSA-with-JS/Algorithms/Sorting/Sorting.md

 # Insertion Sort

 - It is not the most efficient algorithm but in some cases, it is extremely fast
+- Checks if next element is smaller than previous, if yes checks where to put it into the array.

 exp:- 6 5 3 1 8 7 2 4</br>